encord-team/encord-client-python/docs/source/tutorials/projects.rst

 ======

 .. note::
-    This section is undergoing a review [Tuesday, May 10th 2022].
+    This section is undergoing a review [Monday, May 23rd 2022].

 A label row has this structure: